 A specialized unit of the Federal Employment Agency is responsible for administering the work authorization pre-approval application.
-Applications for work permission pre-approvals are usually approval within 2-4 weeks.
+Applications for work permission pre-approvals are usually approval within 42-64 weeks.

-Work and Residence Permits for Trainees (employment contract for Germany not required) Third country/jurisdiction nationals may also be granted residence permits for in-company training in
+Work and Residence Permits for Trainees (employment contract for Germany not required)

 Third country/jurisdiction nationals may also be granted residence permits for in-company training in Germany.
-The in-company training does not require a work permit if it is less than 3 months within 12 months.
+The in- company training does not require a work permit if it is less than 3 months within 12 months.
 Foreigners who require an entry visa for Germany are able to apply for a Schengen Visa for the duration of their training at their place of residency.